LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Introduction

 \section{Introduction}

-Learned image compression~\cite{balle2016end,theis2017lossy,balle2018variational,minnen2018joint,minnen2020channel,ma2019image} becomes an active research area in recent years.
+Learned image compression~\cite{balle2016end,theis2017lossy,balle2018variational,minnen2018joint,minnen2020channel,ma2019image} {has become} an active research area in recent years.
 Several models~\cite{zhu2022transformerbased,zou2022the,zhu2022unified,koyuncu2022contextformer,feng2023nvtc,he2022elic,jiang2022mlic,jiang2023mlic++,liu2023learned} have surpassed the advanced non-learned image codec Versatile Video Coding (VVC) Intra~\cite{bross2021vvc}.
 Most learned image compression models are based on variational autoencoders (VAEs)~\cite{kingma2014vae}.
-In this framework, the input image is first transformed to a latent representation by an analysis transform, the latent representation is quantized for entropy coding, and a synthesis transform is employed to map the quantized latent representation to pixels.
-The advantages of the learned image compression over non-learned codecs are the end-to-end optimization and \textit{non-linear} transform coding~\cite{balle2020nonlinear}.
+In this framework, {an analysis transform first converts the input image to a latent representation, which is then quantized for entropy coding.
+A synthesis transform subsequently maps the quantized latent representation back to pixels}.
+The advantages of learned image compression over non-learned codecs are the end-to-end optimization and \textit{non-linear} transform coding~\cite{balle2020nonlinear}.

-The improvements in rate-distortion performance of learned image compression in recent years can be traced back to the development of nonlinear transform coding~\cite{balle2020nonlinear}.
+{Recent improvements in the rate-distortion performance of learned image compression can be attributed to advancements in nonlinear transform coding~\cite{balle2020nonlinear}}.
 The inherent non-linearity of such coding empowers the conversion of an input image to a more compact latent representation, typically requiring fewer bits for compression.